wmde/wikibase-release-pipeline/README.md

 Use [Updating](./docs/updating.md) for minor updates, patch updates, and major version upgrades.

-> [!IMPORTANT]
-> If your existing installation runs from the `deploy/` subdirectory, see [Moving an existing Wikibase Suite installation to the repository root](./docs/migrating-from-wikibase-suite-deploy-to-wikibase-suite.md) before updating.

 ## Operating Wikibase Suite

 Use these guides for help in maintaining, operating, and customizing an existing Wikibase Suite instance: